Wilson, Gray lead US to 77-63 win over China in World Cup

 SCOREBOARD

-In other games Saturday, South Korea beat Bosnia and Herzegovina 99-66 and Belgium was playing Puerto Rico.
+In other games Saturday, South Korea beat Bosnia and Herzegovina 99-66 and Belgium beat Puerto Rico 68-65.

 UP NEXT